mithunkumarc/learning-css-ui/position/overflow.md

           top: 370px;               /* this box will move 370px away from top of container, some part will be clipped , but visible on scrolling */
           left: 0px;
         }

+#### Note; If element parent is body, if overflow not working after declaring in body, try adding overflow property in html too.